Jonathan Richardson: Legacy

 Richardson was considered as one of the three foremost painters of his time with Charles Jervas and Michael Dahl.
-He was also an excellent and prolific draughtsman, and made a number of chalk drawings of friends and family.
+He was also an excellent and prolific draughtsman, and made a number of chalk drawings of friends and family, often using blue paper for them.
 Recent research has shed light also on his activity as a printmaker, once again mostly in the field of portraiture.
 He was the master of Thomas Hudson and George Knapton.
 He painted, drew and etched many self-portraits, which are highly regarded today.
 Richardson has over 120 paintings in public ownership in the United Kingdom.

 When the elder Richardson died in Bloomsbury on 28 May 1745 he left four daughters, one of whom married Thomas Hudson the painter, who had previously been Richardson's pupil.
 He was also survived by his son, Jonathan Richardson the Younger (1694–1771), who was brought up as a gentleman; he dabbled in painting and printmaking.
 Horace Walpole stated that he "painted a little" but whatever works he created are now lost.
 He left a large and valuable collection of 4,749 Old Master drawings which were auctioned by Sotheby's over eighteen days.
 Another large collection of painting, prints, drawings, etc. (1241 lots in all) was auctioned by Christopher Cock over eighteen evenings from 22 January to 11 February 1747.
 Today a drawing that still bears Richardson's collector's mark gains substantially in value.
 Richardson has been described as one of the "greatest collectors of drawings of all time."